cogment/cogment-doc/docs/reference/python.md

 -   `name`: _str_ - The model name.

 Return: _ModelInfo instance_ - Info associated with the model name, independent of any iteration. `None` if the model is not found in the Model Registry.

+### `async iteration_updates(self, model_name)`

+Generator method to receive the information about the model iterations as they are stored or published.

+Information about the latest iteration will be returned immediately, then the function will wait for new iterations to be stored or published to the Model Registry and return their information when they are made available.

+Parameters:

+-   `model_name`: _str_ - The model name for which to receive iteration information.

+Return: _generator(ModelIterationInfo instance)_ - A generator for the model iteration information.

 ## class Session